-Patches are files that store all the differences that exists between two states A and B of a repository.
-Patches can be applied to another repository, to alter it based on those differences.
-Since patches are self-contained, a patch can be created to store a set of changes, sent and applied on a different repository, so this second repository will see those changes reflected in its working tree.
+Patches are files that store the differences that exists between two states, A and B, of a repository.
+Patches can be applied to another repository to alter it based on those differences.
+Since patches are self-contained, a patch can be created to store a set of changes, sent, and applied to a different repository.
+So this second repository will then see those changes reflected in its working tree.

 GeoGig patches are created using the